Bastos-abc/Internet_Graph/README.md

 The donwload_files.py code is responsible for downloading the necessary information from collectors and CAIDA, its syntax is as follows:

-python3 donwload_files.py -y (start of year) -m (start of month) -d (start of day) -D (how many days) -r (download files again y/n) -p (rv/madura projects) - t (file type, rib or updates) -a (y for all files or n for one file per day/collector)
+python3 donwload_files.py -y (inital year) -m (initial month) -d (initial day) -D (how many days) -r (download files again y/n) -p (rv/ripe projects) - t (file type, rib or updates) -a (y for all files or n for one file per day/collector)
--y start year, e.g. 2023
+-y inital year, e.g. 2023
--m start month, e.g. 01
+-m inital month, e.g. 01
--d start day, e.g. 01
+-d inital day, e.g. 01
--D how many days from the start day, e.g. 30
+-D how many days from the initial day, e.g. 30
--r y to download again or n to ignore already downloaded files -p with default value rv and mature, only inform if the download is to be performed only for one project -t must be used to inform the type of files to be downloaded (rib or updates) -a all for all files in the period or n to download only the first file of each day from each collector
+-r y to download again or n to ignore already downloaded files -p with default value rv and ripe, only inform if the download is to be performed only for one project -t must be used to inform the type of files to be downloaded (rib or updates) -a all for all files in the period or n to download only the first file of each day from each collector

 donwload_files.py depends:
-- progressbar2
+- progressbar2;
 - beautifulsoup4

 The reading_files.py code converts all RIB files downloaded to information files to compute features from ASes and its connections: